kgateway-dev/kgateway/docs/content/guides/gloo_federation/demo.md

 ### Service failover

 When an Upstream fails or becomes unhealthy, Gloo Edge Federation can automatically shift traffic over to a different Gloo Edge instance and Upstream.
 The demo environment has two Kubernetes services, one running in the default namespace of each cluster.
-The `echo-blue` service is running in the local cluster and the `echo-green` service is running in the remote cluster.
+The `echo-blue` deployment is running in the local cluster and the `echo-green` deployment is running in the remote cluster.

-1. Review the FailoverScheme that configures the `echo-blue` service as the primary service and `echo-green` as a failover target.
+1. Review the FailoverScheme that configures the upstream for the `echo-blue` deployment as the primary service and the upstream for the `echo-green` deployment as a failover target.
 In the FailoverScheme, you can also configure multiple failover targets in different clusters and namespaces with different priorities.
 For more information, see the [Service Failover guide]({{% versioned_link_path fromRoot="/guides/gloo_federation/service_failover/" %}}).

    ```
    kubectl get FailoverScheme -n gloo-system -o yaml